University of East London

 Employment and Experience

-Applicants must demonstrate appropriate commitment to working in the NHS, and realistic appreciation of what training and practice involve.
+NHS Funded applicants must demonstrate appropriate commitment to working in the NHS.
+All applicants must have a realistic appreciation of what training and practice involve.

 - undertaking direct or indirect clinical work (e.g. assistant psychologist, clinical associate psychologist, community psychologist); or